Table of Contents

 So, you know what to look for in a hypoallergenic cat litter, but what are the benefits of using it over regular cat litter?
 As it turns out, there are several reasons why you should make the switch.

 - Helps Cats with Sensitive Skin: When people think of allergies, they often initially picture coughing and sneezing.
-However, allergies can also present as rashes.
-Hypoallergenic litter is also the best cat litter for sensitive cats, as it will help to avoid rashes and skin irritation.
+However, allergies can also present as rashes, itching, and scratching.
+As your cat scratches their persistent itch, this can lead to fur loss, broken skin, and scabbing.
+In worst cases, these inflamed areas get infected, meaning you have another problem on your hands.
+Hypoallergenic litter is the best cat litter for sensitive cats, as it will help to avoid rashes and skin irritation.

-- Reduces Allergies in Humans: People can also suffer from litter allergies, and so using hypoallergenic litter can keep your allergies at bay too!
-If you notice you get allergy symptoms when cleaning your cat’s litter box, they will likely disappear if you start using hypoallergenic litter.
+- Reduces Allergies in Humans: People can also suffer from litter allergies.
+Do you find yourself sneezing and eyes watering each time you scoop your cat’s litter tray?
+If so, you’re probably allergic.
+Using hypoallergenic litter can keep your allergies at bay too!
+If you notice you get allergy symptoms when cleaning your cat’s litter box, they will likely disappear if you start using a hypoallergenic litter.

 What is Cat Litter Allergy?